 The Jaime Lucero Mexican Studies Institute is comprised of all of the faculty, students, staff, and affiliated community-based organizations working on research, advocacy, and services related to Mexico and Mexicans in the United States.
 All CUNY faculty, students, and staff pursuing this kind of work and research are automatically affiliated with the Institute and considered a part of our advisory board, but we would like you to be more involved.
 Consider joining our Executive Board or creating a working group dedicated to a specific topic or theme.
 Just call (347) 577-4080 or email us at firstname.lastname@example.org to join our mailing list and tell us your ideas.

-José Higuera is the Associate Director, since December 16, 2016, serving as the Interim Director of the Jaime Lucero Mexican Studies Institute at CUNY.
+José Higuera is the Deputy Director, of the Jaime Lucero Mexican Studies Institute at CUNY.
 He was born in Tijuana, Baja California, México and immigrated to the US in 2009.
 Before joining the JLMSI, José Higuera was a professor of the School of Languages and of the School of Pedagogy and Educational Innovation at the Autonomous University of Baja California.
 In 2011, Higuera founded CCBR Preschool, Language & Arts Center in Brooklyn, where he served as Founding Director until February 2016.
 Previously, as Co-founder and Vice-president of the Mexican Association of Pedagogical Consultants, he developed and implemented numerous workshops on techniques and strategies to strengthen academic practices for the Baja California State Department of Education.
 In 2006, he was granted a Fulbright-Garcia Robles Scholarship at the University of Arkansas and is a member of the Fulbright Association.
-Since 1994, he has been actively involved in diverse social and cultural initiatives with different community based organizations like SEDEPAC/American Friends Service Committee, Stanley M. Isaacs Neighborhood Senior Center, Hogar Infantil La Gloria, SOS Children's Villages, and Ballet Folklórico Mexicano de Nueva York.
+Since 1994, he has been actively involved in diverse social and cultural initiatives with different community based organizations like SEDEPAC/American Friends Service Committee, Stanley M. Isaacs Neighborhood Senior Center, Hogar Infantil La Gloria, and SOS Children's Villages.
 José Higuera is convinced that a strong academic background that fosters leadership potential and promotes mutual understanding among cultures, furthers opportunities for students that can lead to success.

 Marlen Fernández, Scholarship Program Coordinator